Asian stocks advance after stimulus talks lift Wall St

 In the U.S., negotiations between Democrats and Republicans on another round of coronavirus relief have been dragging on for weeks.
 Fresh signs of co-operation Tuesday appeared to boost the market's confidence that Washington can get past its partisan divide and hammer out a deal.

-A bipartisan group of lawmakers unveiled a detailed proposal, as meanwhile House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin held another round of talks.
+A bipartisan group of lawmakers unveiled a detailed proposal on Tuesday, as meanwhile House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin held another round of talks.

 A vaccine candidate developed by Moderna and the National Institutes of Health may be on the cusp of regulatory approval after the Food and Drug Administration said its preliminary analysis confirmed its safety and effectiveness.
 It would join the nation's first vaccine, which just began rolling out.
 Hundreds of hospital and health care facilities will get their first shipments Tuesday of the vaccine developed by Pfizer and BioNTech.